5 February 2018 | 379 views

 Database queries are exclusively made using prepared statements with bound parameters (PDO) to guard against SQL injection.
 Parameters are never directly used in a query, they are always inserted via a placeholder.
 Identifiers are validated as well.

 Strict type definition (available as of PHP 7.2) is used in method parameters as far as is practicable.
 Strict return types are not yet in use, but will probably be added at some point.

 Passwords are hashed with PHP's native password_hash() function and the default algorithm (currently Bcrypt).
 The password_hash() function salts and recursively iterates the hash calculation according to a configurable 'cost' parameter, which is cranked up a bit higher than standard, to resist cracking attempts.

 An alternative login script is available if you wish to use a Yubikey hardware token as a second authentication factor, in addition to your password.
 In the event that someone compromises your password (or if they steal your Yubikey) they will not be able to hijack your site, because they need both to login.
 If you have a Yubikey I encourage you to use this option.

 If someone breaks into your email they can typically discover your online accounts and take control of them by resetting the passwords.
 But they won’t be able to gain access to your Tuskfish website, because it doesn’t have an automated online password reset system.
 An offline (manual) password reset tool is provided.

 Single origin code

 With a couple of small exceptions (which I have reviewed) all of the native Tuskfish code has been hand crafted by me.
 All of it has been through the same careful review and testing procedures.
-By contrast, most other CMS have dozens or even hundreds of people contributing code and plugins over a period of years.
-Consequently, the security of their code tends to be highly variable, especially when it comes to plugins, whereas mine is just uniformly terrible :-)
+By contrast, most other CMS have dozens or even hundreds of people contributing code and plugins over many years.
+Consequently, the security of their code tends to be highly variable (especially when it comes to third-party plugins, which are the main issue), whereas mine is just uniformly terrible :-)

 What I have not done